alexei-ozerov/idp/README.md

 - Docker/Podman
 - KinD

+### Prerequisites

+Dependencies are managed via [devbox](https://www.jetify.com/docs/devbox/quickstart/) - please install and activate a devbox shell ([direnv](https://direnv.net/) is supported and configured to start when entering this repository) before proceeding (or its dependencies as found in the `devbox.json` file).

+### KinD Cluster

 Run `./platform create kind <cluster name>` to spin up a local Kubernetes cluster.

 The default configuration IDP repo configuration will spin up the following stack to your local development cluster once you run `./platform create flux github bootstrap`: